rizome-dev/rizome/README.md

 # Non-interactive mode with specific providers
 rizome sync --providers claude,qwen,cursor

-# Non-interactive mode
+# Non-interactive mode (syncs enabled providers from registry)
 rizome sync --non-interactive
 ```

-The `sync` command now provides an interactive checkbox interface for selecting which providers to sync.
-All providers are selected by default, and you can check/uncheck providers as needed.
+The `sync` command provides an interactive checkbox interface for selecting which providers to sync.
+Providers enabled in your registry (see `rizome setup`) are pre-selected by default.
+You can override these selections during interactive sync.

-This will create/update individual provider configuration files:
+This will create/update individual provider configuration files for enabled providers.
+Default providers include:
-- `CLAUDE.md`
+- `CLAUDE.md` - Claude Code and Claude API
-- `QWEN.md`
+- `QWEN.md` - Qwen Code and Qwen models
-- `CURSOR.md`
+- `CURSOR.md` - Cursor AI IDE
-- `GEMINI.md`
+- `GEMINI.md` - Gemini CLI and Gemini models
-- `WINDSURF.md`
+- `WINDSURF.md` - Windsurf AI development environment

+You can add custom providers or modify these defaults using `rizome setup`.

 #### RIZOME.md Format